 DeKalb County's water intake, or water source, is located on the Chattahoochee River, north of DeKalb County and upstream from the City of Atlanta.
 Water is treated at the Scott Candler Water Treatment Plant and then distributed to DeKalb County customers.

-DeKalb County and the Atlanta Regional Commission (ARC) have completed a source water assessment identifying potential sources of pollution to the Chattahoochee River.
+CCRs to all of their customers.
+DeKalb County Department of Watershed Management supports Information on these regulations is available on For questions about this report and the quality of this effort and is proud to present this CCR.
+This report is in compliance with the EPA's National www.epa.gov/safewater, or from the Safe Drinking Water Hotline at 1-800-426-4791.